 07 of 10

 Magnolia's Silverado Sage is a muted green shade that is lovely for a foyer of any size or shape.
+Named for the sturdy Texas plant, its nature-inspired color has a soothing air to it.
 It has soft blue undertones and pairs wonderfully with either white or natural wood accents.
 Finish the look with a fresh bouquet of eucalyptus on your console table.

 08 of 10